 - Google Maps – Whether you use Google maps or another map app, don’t go on a trip without one.
 You can use the app in planning distances from one location to another to plot out how often you want to stop.
 But it can also be useful redirecting you when there is slow traffic, an accident, or construction.
 You will also be able to find the nearest restrooms and fuel stations.
 Just make sure to set it so you can still have access to the map offline.
 The last thing you want is to get lost in the middle of nowhere because there is no Internet connection.

 - Roadtrippers – I downloaded this app right before the pandemic when I was planning a big interstate trip.
 However, I never did get to use it much.
 This app is useful in planning and listing your itinerary.

 Prepping Your Car for Emergencies

 While you can’t plan for everything, you can do your best to be prepared.
 Make sure at least a week ahead of time you make sure your car is in top condition.
 I usually take my car to my mechanic for a premium oil change.
-This way they change the oil, top off the fluids, check the breaks, and inspect the tires.
+This way they change the oil, top off the fluids, check the brakes, and inspect the tires.
 If anything is wrong, I have time to fix it before the big trip.

 I learned this the hard way.
 Years ago, I got my oil changed on a Friday evening, right before I left for a trip.
 At the time I has a ’93 Hundai Excel.
 Apparently the oil pan looked like the transmission pan.
-In their hurry to close up shop Friday night, they accidentally drained my transmission fluid instead of the oil.
+In their hurry to close up shop Friday night, they accidentally drained my transmission fluid instead of the oil!
 Luckily my transmission waited to seize up until I got to the entrance to my parents’ complex 3 hours away.